jeddnugent/jeddnugent/README.md

 ### [Photography Portfolio Website](https://github.com/jeddnugent/helenyoseph-portfolio)

 Single page react website created for concert photographer [Helen Yoseph](https://www.instagram.com/helentigest/).
 This website is intended to serve as a landing page and portfolio of her work and more dynamically and professionally display her photos in the effort to attract new clients and opportunities.
+All images on the site are managed by the client and dynamically inserted via Cloudinary SDK through Axios, ensuring the long term maintainability of the site.

 [Link to Website](https://helenyoseph-portfolio.vercel.app)